FrendsPlatform/FrendsTemplates/Templates/Files/SFTP/JsonToCsv/long-description.md

 This template assumes that the following prerequisites are in place:

-- The Source SFTP server user should have read access to files
-- The Target SFTP server user should have write access to files
+- The SFTP server user should have read and write access to files

 # Implementation and Usage Notes

-This template create new Csv file based on data provided by Json file.
-It doesn't make any changes to Json file.
-In case of already existing file in Target path, old file will be overwritten.
-If Json contain array of objects, their structure needs to be consistent.
+This Process creates new a CSV file based on data in the input JSON file.
+The data is written as is, without any transformations.
+In case when target CSV file already exists of the SFTP server it will be overwritten.

 # Error Handling

-Connection to both SFTP servers is retried three times before failing.
-Any other error related to conversion process is not handled by custom exception.
+Connection to the SFTP server is retried three times before failing.
+Any other transient errors related to conversion process are not handled and will produce an exception.